 A severe spinal accident can have devastating, life-altering consequences.
 If you or your loved one has suffered spinal injury through someone else’s negligence, contact Malloy Law Offices, LLC at (888) 291-6445 today.
-Our attorneys have the knowledge, skills, and resources to effectively pursue the compensation you deserve.
+Our attorneys for spinal injury cases have the knowledge, skills, and resources to effectively pursue the compensation you deserve.

 Why Choose Malloy Law Offices, LLC?

-- Our attorneys in Bethesda have 15 + years of experience and understand how to handle these types of cases.
+- Our attorneys have 15 + years of experience and understand how to handle these types of cases.